amfirebaugh/unit-4-game/README.md

 # Crystal Collector Game

-This is a simply, yet fun and addicting math game for which the goal is to match your current score to the target number.
+This is a simple, yet fun and addicting math game for which the goal is to match your current score to the target number.

 [Play now!](https://amfirebaugh.github.io/unit-4-game/)